EQAR/deqar-docs/docs/index.md

 * Ministry representatives and other national authorities
 * Employers

-The database also supports different types of activities (e.g. recognition of degrees, mobility of students, portability of grants/loans).
+The database also supports different types of activities (e.g. issuing digital credentials, recognition of degrees, mobility of students, portability of grants/loans etc.).
 Through this database, EQAR thus contributes to the transparency of external quality assurance in the European Higher Education Area.

 ### EU funding